Is income inequality bad?

 In this system the top earners have little motivation to raise the wages of everyone else and why should they, they work hard for their money.

-But by instituting pay ratios where the top 20% can earn, lets say 30 times more than the average worker.
+But by instituting pay ratios where the top 20 percent can earn, let’s say 30 times more than the average worker.
 Well, suddenly the top brass have a vested interest in raising workers wages and, as for everyone else, they now have a tangible interest in seeing the company succeed.

 Another approach could be through education: by offering training programmes and internal promotions a company can encourage worker retention by increasing social mobility.